lantianjia/FE595_FinalProject/README.md

 # Final project in FE595-Financial Technology
 # Group 1
+- Lantian (Laney) Jia
+- Wenbo (Brian) Yu
-Lantian (Laney) Jia, Wenbo (Brian) Yu, Daniel (Dan) Bachalis
+- Daniel (Dan) Bachalis

 # Responsibilities:
 - Lantian was responsible for NLP analysis and hosted on AWS
-- Wenbo created the flask and HTML
+- Wenbo was responsible for the flask API and HTML code
-- Dan took the charge of scraping Yahoo News and update to SQL
+- Dan was responsible for scraping Yahoo News and updating the database in SQL
-- We all were responsible for reviewing each other's code, testing and troubleshooting.
+- All were responsible for reviewing each other's code, testing and troubleshooting

 # Financial News Search and Sentiment Analysis API
 This API allows users to search on stock ticker and will return the latest news, categorized and scored based